Ubspy/Robotics-Tutorial/readme.md

 You can give what ever name you like for the file, but I'd recommend something you can look at later and know what you were working on.
 While the default names can be funny, they're not practical when you're trying to find when you were learning about functions, for example.

 ## Hello World!
 Finally, we can start coding!
 When you open up your file you'll notice there's already a program written in there.
-My interface might look different from yours, that's because I have `dark mode` turned on, don't worry though other than my eyes hurting less, there's no other differences.
+My interface might look different from yours, that's because I have `dark mode` turned on, don't worry though other than my eyes hurting less, there are no other differences.
 ![Hello World](pictures/hello-world.png)
  If you press the run button on the top, your program will run on the left, you'll notice the program outputted
  > Hello, world!